cs3org/.github/GOVERNANCE.md

     people).
 Architects are responsible for the overall technical architecture as well as managing and training maintainers on their respective repositories.
--   **Coordinators**: Representatives of CS3-based services that would like to coordinate their development efforts with other services and provide input on the product road map.
+-   **Coordinators**: Representatives of CS3 community that would like to coordinate their development efforts with other services and provide input on the product road map.
--   **Product manager**: Overall responsible for the CS3APIS and REVA\'s vision, strategy and day-to-day management.
+-   **Product managers**: Overall responsibles for the vision, strategy and day-to-day management of projects under the organization.
 Responsible for managing and training architects and coordinators.

 Commit access on repositories are given to contributors, maintainers and